 Whenever you access the internet, you are exposed to a number of security risks.
 Internet security is a burning topic today because of the increase in frequency of security breaches on the internet.
+We will share some good internet security tips to keep you safe online.
 The recent assault on companies and governments by organised hacking groups stealing valuable information of customers and clients has made internet security and even bigger issue.

 Truth be told, most of us are defenseless against some of the internet security threats, especially against organised hacking groups.
 This is because these groups do not attack you directly, they hack networks of organisations and governments looking for security breaches, which they use to still information, which may include your personal information you stored with the organisation like your email and password, address, banking details, credit card details.

-Windows 10 is the latest Windows operating system.
-Upgrading or installing Windows 10 gives you better security on the internet.
-Windows 7 and Windows 8.1 are still being updated, so it is still safe as long as you have the latest update.
+Windows 11 is the latest Windows operating system.
+Upgrading or installing Windows 11 gives you better security on the internet.
+Windows 10 is still being updated, so it is still safe as long as you have the latest update.

 Browsing on the internet is possible via internet browsers.
 Browsers, like most software, come with inherent defects or loopholes also called security bugs.
 These security bugs can be taken advantage of by internet hackers to cause malicious damage.